AngryBeaver/beavers-crafting/README.md

 # Beaver's Crafting Module
 With this module you can create recipes to craft items.
 E.g. a bunch of mushrooms to brew a potion.
+Since 3.x you can now also progress and track any downtime activities.
-Specifically you can use it for crafting, brewing, harvesting, mining, fabricating, gathering specific or random items by optionally consuming ingredients and money and optionally requireing features, tools, classes, backgrounds and skill checks.
+You can use it for crafting, brewing, harvesting, mining, fabricating, gathering, running skillchallenges, track downtime activities, progress quests ...
+- optionally granting specific or random items on success
+- optionally consuming ingredients and money
+- optionally requireing features, tools, classes, backgrounds
+- optionally tracking your progress by optionally testing (skills, tools, abilities) or just advanceing it.

 ![Foundry Core Compatible Version](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fversion%3Fstyle%3Dflat%26url%3Dhttps%3A%2F%2Fgithub.com%2FAngryBeaver%2Fbeavers-crafting%2Freleases%2Flatest%2Fdownload%2Fmodule.json)
 ![Foundry System](https://img.shields.io/endpoint?url=https%3A%2F%2Ffoundryshields.com%2Fsystem%3FnameType%3Draw%26showVersion%3D1%26style%3Dflat%26url%3Dhttps%3A%2F%2Fraw.githubusercontent.com%2FAngryBeaver%2Fbeavers-crafting%2Fmain%2Fmodule.json)